 Quarantine \$600M of the \$4.2 billion Snowy Hydro Legacy Fund to establish a Future Fund for the Local Government Areas of Snowy Valleys and Snowy Monaro Regional Councils.
 Include an enduring contribution of a dollar per megawatt of energy sold to the Fund to grow the principle over time.
-WHAT IS THE ISSUE THAT THIS INITIATIVE WILL HELP ADDRESS?

 The Snowy Hydro Scheme is not only a national icon but a source of local pride for communities within the Snowy Valleys and Snowy Monaro Regional Councils.

 We respectfully request that the NSW Government quarantine a \$600M portion of the Snowy Hydro Legacy Fund to establish a Future Fund for the Local Government Areas of Snowy Valleys and Snowy Monaro Regional Council to ensure these communities are not overlooked as substantial recipients of the NSW Government \$4.2billion Legacy Funds.

 It is our proposal that this Futures Fund would preserve the capital component of the monies, and through an established process, make the earnings from the fund available for infrastructure and social capital projects in the two Council areas.

 Included in this proposal is the enduring contribution of a dollar per megawatt of energy sold to the Fund to grow the principle over time.
-WHY IS THIS IMPORTANT FOR THE COMMUNITY?

 The Scheme was not just a nation building initiative it is the social fabric of townships like Talbingo, Tumut and Cooma, home now to second and third generations of original Snowy workers.

 We anticipate that the Snowy 2.0 project will have profound implications for the Snowy Mountains region.
 Both Councils are collaborating with the NSW Government on the development of a Futures Strategy for the region.

 We are working hard to identify that critical social and economic infrastructure required to ensure that the region has the capacity to meet the challenges and leverage the opportunities of this investment.
 Access to quarantined funds would provide certainty that the infrastructure needs of the region could be delivered.

 Both Councils are already living the Snowy Hydro legacy.
 We are committed to learning from the past (the original Snowy Scheme) to build for the future (Snowy 2.0) and enhance the region's economic development prospects.

-RATIONALE FOR INVESTMENT/ COMMITMENT BY GOVERNMENT Both the NSW Government and Snowy Valleys Council's desire to create a legacy with the Snowy Hydro funds are aligned.
-We are obligated to make the future better than the past for our communities The Futures Fund would connect generations and provide a managed pathway to pass on the benefits of the Snowy Hydro Scheme in a strategic, meaningful and enduring way to our community.
-LOBBY IDENTIEV DEVELOP PLAN DELIVER Leading, engaging and supporting strong and vibrant communities
+Both the NSW Government and Snowy Valleys Council's desire to create a legacy with the Snowy Hydro funds are aligned.

+We are obligated to make the future better than the past for our communities.

+The Futures Fund would connect generations and provide a managed pathway to pass on the benefits of the Snowy Hydro Scheme in a strategic, meaningful and enduring way to our community.

+IDENTIE

-ESTABLISHMENT OF SNOWY FUTURE FUND (continued) WHAT IS THE CURRENT STATUS OF THE INITIATIVE/PROJECT?
+ESTABLISHMENT OF SNOWY FUTURE FUND (continued)

 Lobbying efforts to the NSW Government and Premier to initiate discussions regarding the establishment of the fund.

 Council is working in collaboration with the Snowy 2.0 State and Regional Coordination Groups to develop a Futures Strategy for the Snowy Region.
 The primary aim of the Strategy is to provide both medium and long term actions and solutions (based on robust evidence) that position the Region to take advantage of the opportunities, and positively respond to the challenges, that arise from the Snowy 2.0 project.

 The Futures Strategy will focus on maximising the economic and social outcomes for the region and minimising the risk of negative outcomes including the aspirations of the local Aboriginal communities.

-COST

-\$600M quarantined from NSW Government Snowy Hydro Legacy Fund
+\$600M guarantined from NSW Government Snowy Hydro Legacy Fund

-IS THERE A KNOWN FUNDING OPPORTUNITY?

 \$4.2B Snowy Hydro Legacy Fund

-STRATEGIC ALIGNMENT:
+Matthew Hyde General Manager eys mhyde@svc.nsw.gov.au

 P: 1300 ASK SVC (1300 275 782)

-Tumut Office 76 Capper Street Tumut NSW 2720

-Tumbarumba Office Bridge Street Tumbarumba NSW 2653
+Tumut Office 76 Capper Street Tumut NSW 2720 Tumbarumba Office Bridge Street Tumbarumba NSW 2653

 E: info@svc.nsw.gov.au www.svc.nsw.gov.au